Consoldation and Deepening

 People can debate whether a country is real.
 However, debating whether a being is real, while some have tried, is more problematic.
 As a Critical Realist, I would suggest that humanity is real.
 Roy Bhaskar says that we are all connected through co-presence or a cosmic envelope.
 On the other hand, countries come and go.
 Some countries are not even recognized as legal entities by other countries.
 (For instance, China does not recognize Taiwan as being separate from Mainland China.)
 Humanity is ontological.
 Countries are epistemological (perceptive).

 The problem is that sexual orientation (or sexual preference) is a late-20th-century concept.
 The concept was developed after gays and lesbians were more socially accepted.
 In other words, there had to be a term which distinguished homosexuals from heterosexuals.
 Taking the concept of sexual orientation and retrofitting it onto an ancient manuscript, such as a Biblical text, doesn't make much sense to me.

 Some of my tax money supports services I may never use.
 That is the end result of not living on an island.

 In light of the recent massacre in Colorado, To be honest, many (not all) of the people I have seen oppose gun control online are precisely the ones who should never be allowed to purchase a gun.

+My views are the opposite, in most respects, from libertarianism.
+However, in fairness, not all libertarians are extremists.
 People who post on almost any subject online tend to be the most passionate ones.
 That can make it appear that everyone has extreme views.